wkhere/stackless/Doc/library/exceptions.rst

 .. exception:: OSError

-   This class is derived from :exc:`EnvironmentError` and is used primarily as the :mod:`os` module's ``os.error`` exception.
-See :exc:`EnvironmentError` above for a description of the possible associated values.

-   .. % xref for os module
+   .. index:: module: errno

+   This exception is derived from :exc:`EnvironmentError`.
+It is raised when a function returns a system-related error (not for illegal argument types or other incidental errors).
+The :attr:`errno` attribute is a numeric error code from :cdata:`errno`, and the :attr:`strerror` attribute is the corresponding string, as would be printed by the C function :cfunc:`perror`.
+   See the module :mod:`errno`, which contains names for the error codes defined by the underlying operating system.

+   For exceptions that involve a file system path (such as :func:`chdir` or :func:`unlink`), the exception instance will contain a third attribute, :attr:`filename`, which is the file name passed to the function.

    .. versionadded:: 1.5.2